ShiuLab/ML-Pipeline/README.md

 ## TO DO LIST

--Make pipeline for regression
+- Make pipeline for regression
--Add to preprocessing section to allow for imputing NAs, dropping NAs, normalizing/scaling features, etc -Apply model to "unknowns" to make predictions
+- Add to preprocessing section to allow for imputing NAs, dropping NAs, normalizing/scaling features, etc
+- Apply model to "unknowns" to make predictions
--Add additional classification models: SVC with kernel, Naive Bayes, basic neural network (1-2 layers) -Output for AUC-ROC and Precision-Recall figures...
+- Add additional classification models: SVC with kernel, Naive Bayes, basic neural network (1-2 layers)
+- Output for AUC-ROC and Precision-Recall figures...
 (Either figures directly or data)